loanejan/Recipe-finder/README.md

 My priorities were:
 - Keep the UX frictionless — one simple flow: *add → search → cook*.
-- Design a clean and minimal API structure (`/api/recipes`, `/api/pantry_items`).
+- Design a clean and minimal API structure.
-- Deliver something realistic and demo-ready (local or hosted).
+- Deliver something realistic and demo-ready (local and hosted).

----

-## 🎯 Objective

-> Create an application that suggests recipes based on the ingredients the user already has.

-Users can:
-1. Manage their **pantry items** (ingredients they have at home)
-2. Get **recipe recommendations** that match their pantry
-3. Open a **recipe detail page** with title, yield, and full ingredients list

 ---